-I get dozens of emails, phone calls, texts, tweets, PM's, InMail, and every form of communication possible from sales reps each week trying to sell my company "stuff."
+I get dozens of emails, phone calls, texts, tweets, DM's, InMail, and every form of communication possible from sales reps each week trying to sell my company "stuff."
 The vast majority of it is annoying, redundant, unoriginal, assumptive, gimmicky, and nothing we would be interested in.
-This content generally doesn't even explain what they are selling in a way that makes sense, i.e. no value message about what they do, who they work with, and examples of results.
+This content generally doesn't even explain what they are selling in a way that makes sense, i.e. no value message about what they do, acronyms not familiar to us, who they work with, and examples of results.

 Recently I received an email with the subject line "You're dead to us."
 It was just another subject line decoy and the entire email had a mean tone to it questioning why I haven't responded to their emails... it was apparently my "last chance to respond" at this stage.
 Another was "Did I make you mad?"
 The opening line in the email reminds me I haven't responded to their previous emails and now they are going to call me.
 Who writes this horrible content??